 - 1. Personal illness or attendance in school endangering a student's health or the health of others. - 2.
-A serious illness or death in a student's immediate family necessitating absence from school. - 3.
-A court order or an order by a governmental agency mandating absence from school. - 4.
-Celebrating religious holidays, necessitating absence from school. - 5.
-Conditions rendering attendance impossible or hazardous to student's health or safety. - 6.
-Military affairs sponsored events for a parent/legal guardian necessitating absence from school
+A scheduled medical, dental, or eye examination. - 3.
+A serious illness or death in a student's immediate family necessitating absence from school. - 4.
+A court order or an order by a governmental agency mandating absence from school. - 5.
+Celebrating religious holidays, necessitating absence from school. - 6.
+Conditions rendering attendance impossible or hazardous to student's health or safety. - 7.
+Military affairs sponsored events for a parent/legal guardian necessitating absence from school. - 8.
+Attendance of non-school activities or functions authorized by the superintendent or designee.